We look at what your consumer rights are when a flight is cancelled, what an airline’s obligations are and in what circumstances is compensation due.

 - A refund of part, or parts, of the journey that was cancelled or was not completed due to the cancellation.
 The refund should be processed within 7 days.

 If you choose rerouting instead of a refund, the airline should offer you an alternative flight to your final destination at the earliest opportunity, or at a later date of your choice (subject to availability).
-If you’re offered a flight to/from an alternative airport in the region, the airline must bear the cost of transferring you to/from that alternative airport to the one in your reservation or to another close-by destination agreed with you.
+If you’re offered a flight to/from an alternative airport in the region, the airline must bear the cost of transferring you to/from that alternative airport to the one in your reservation or to another nearby destination agreed with you.

 If rerouting is not suitable and, as a result, you make your own arrangements and book a flight with a different airline, you may not be entitled to seek reimbursement for alternative travel expenses.

-If your flight is cancelled and, as a result you miss a connecting flight which was booked separately, you will not be able to make a claim for expenses; non-connecting flights are separate contracts.
+If your flight is cancelled and, as a result, you miss a connecting flight which was booked separately, you will not be able to make a claim for expenses; non-connecting flights are separate contracts.

 If you choose rerouting instead of a refund, the airline should offer you an alternative flight at the earliest opportunity.
 While you are waiting for this rerouting, you should be given appropriate care and assistance which can include meals and refreshments, communication facilities such as two phone calls or emails, and hotel accommodation (depending on the distance of the flight and in reasonable relation to the waiting times).